Person wearing glasses and a yellow sweater with a white collar, smiling at the camera.

 03

-With somatic therapy, I can help you connect with your body.
+With somatic therapy, I help you connect with your body.
 Many of us have been taught to ignore, devalue, or criticize our bodies.
-When we move through life with urgency in an attempt to avoid the overwhelm of painful feelings, we often miss important cues from our body to slow down and take care of ourselves in the ways we need.
-Somatic therapy is a way to focus attention to the here and now, moment by moment experiences of our bodies and feelings.
+When we move through life with urgency in an attempt to avoid overwhelm, we often miss important cues from our body to take care of ourselves in the ways we need.
+Somatic therapy invites us to focus our attention to the emotions, sensations, memories, and beliefs held in the body.
 This approach includes relaxation techniques, guided visualizations, and breath work.

 the right fit